geomagpy/IMBOT/README.md

 | 2024 | 0         | 0         | -        |

 *Should be 28 for 2022 (but i.e. FUR leads to memory failure in old IMBOT) and likely also higher for 2023 (check).
-Old versions reports level1 for BOU (dF/G), SIT (df/G) and ??? and aborts analysis for FUR
+Old versions reports level1 for BOU (dF/G), SIT (df/G) and HER and aborts analysis for FUR

 ### 5.2.
 In-depth analysis of submitted data sets